How To Do Kegel Exercises (And Why You Might Not Need To)

 The issue with Kegels comes in when they become overused.

-If your pelvic floor muscles are overworked and unable to relax then it can lead to problems such as trouble controlling them, which can lead to urinary incontinence and painful intercourse.
+If your pelvic floor muscles are overworked and unable to relax then it can lead to problems, such as having trouble controlling your pelvic floor muscles.

-If you’ve been doing pelvic floor contractions and are experiencing any of these issues, potentially due to overworked pelvic floor muscles, then that’s where a physical therapist can help.
+If you’ve been doing pelvic floor contractions and are experiencing any of these issues due to overworked pelvic floor muscles, then that’s where a physical therapist can help.

 That’s when it’s a good idea to…